manateelazycat/lsp-bridge/README.md

 # lsp-bridge

-Lsp-bridge's goal is to become the fastest LSP client in Emacs.
+The goal of lsp-bridge is to implement the fastest LSP client in the Emacs ecosystem.

-Lsp-bridge uses python's threading technology to build caches that bridge Emacs and LSP server.
-Lsp-bridge will provide smooth completion experience without compromise to slow down emacs' performance.
+Using Python multithreading techniques, lsp-bridge builds a high-speed cache between Emacs and the LSP server, ensuring that Emacs never gets stuck while providing a smooth and seamless code completion experience.

 <img src="./screenshot.png">